Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

 **2. Use (-1) labels for real images and 1 labels for fake images (instead of 1 and 0).**

-  - The DCGAN uses the class 0 for fake images and class 1 for real images, and these class labels are used to train the GAN.
+  - The DCGAN uses class 0 for fake images and class 1 for real images, and these class labels are used to train the GAN.

   - In the DCGAN, these are precise labels that the discriminator is expected to achieve.
 The WGAN does not have precise labels for the critic.
 Instead, it encourages the critic to output scores that are different for real and fake images.